A .gov website belongs to an official government organization in the United States.

 Fire safety and prevention content to share for holidays throughout the year.

-Content to share about grills, fire pits and fireworks and what to do before, during and after a wildfire.
+Content to share about grills and fire pits and what to do before, during and after a wildfire.

 Content to help you increase awareness about fire safety for people with disabilities.